Steff72/pizzaiolo50/README.md

 As personal touches I modified the admin panel, so prices can be changed on the list view.
 I included stripe payment and a confirmation email sent to the user.
-The status of the order can be changed one the ordewr is ready for pickup.
+The status of the order can be changed on a staff interface once the order is ready for pickup.

 Cheers!